 Connecticut legislators are angry and frustrated.
 They are pushing for stronger policies to enhance reporting and protect students.
 The focus is on increasing training, ensuring transparency, and improving education on handling such incidents.
 There have also been instances where school district administrators failed to address complaints adequately, leading to additional scrutiny and arrests.

 The state is also addressing gaps in background checks and improving inter-state communication to prevent offenders from continuing to work in education.
-We have to indentify as many bad seeds as possible before they are entrusted with our children.
+We have to identify as many bad seeds as possible before they are entrusted with our children.
 Additionally, the state is enhancing its focus on prevention and response to adult sexual misconduct in schools, recognizing the need for continuous improvement and more robust frameworks to protect students.

 March 5, 2024: Call for Legislative Reform